spamhaus/spamassassin-dqs/README.md

 With free DQS you have access to ZRD and AuthBL, and you must abide by the [free usage policy limits](https://www.spamhaus.org/organization/dnsblusage/)

-With a paid subscription there is no query limit, and access to HBL (the new zone that deals with cryptovalues, emails and malware) is included.
+With a paid subscription there is no query limit, and access to HBL (the new zone that deals with cryptovalues, emails, malware and malicious URLs) is included.

 All the technical information about HBL is available [here](https://docs.spamhaustech.com/10-data-type-documentation/datasets/030-datasets.html#hbl)